 - In May 2009: “Study of industrial sectors”, “Health risks associated with the presence of formaldehyde in occupational environments” and “Relationship by composition and emission”.

 Analysis of toxicological data

-By air, the critical effects of formaldehyde in humans are irritation of the eyes and respiratory tract, observed for acute and chronic exposures.
-Formaldehyde is also the cause of nasopharyngeal cancers by air in humans, according to epidemiological studies conducted in the workplace.
+By air, the critical effects of formaldehyde in humans are irritation of the eyes and respiratory tract, observed for acute and chronic exposure.
+Formaldehyde also causes nasopharyngeal cancers by air in humans, according to epidemiological studies conducted in the workplace.

-Analysis of the mechanism of action indicates that irritant effects, which occur at lower concentrations that those capable of inducing cancer, are considered to be precursor effects of the induction of tumours observed at higher concentrations.
-This finding supports that hypothesis of a threshold dose carcinogenic mechanism and the designation of irritant effects as being critical.
+Analysis of the mechanism of action indicates that irritant effects, which occur at lower concentrations than those capable of inducing cancer, are considered to be precursor effects of the induction of tumours observed at higher concentrations.
+This finding supports the hypothesis of a threshold dose carcinogenic mechanism and the choice of irritant effects as the critical effects.

-Concerning the relationship between exposure to formaldehyde by inhalation and the onset of leukaemia, the expert appraisals did not reach any conclusion on this point, notably due to the failure to identify a mechanism of action supporting a relationship.
+Concerning the relationship between exposure to formaldehyde by inhalation and the onset of leukaemia, the expert appraisal did not reach any conclusion on this point, mainly due to the failure to identify a mechanism of action supporting a relationship.
 It should also be noted that in 2009 the IARC considered the causal link to be confirmed in humans.

 Study of industrial sectors